DaryaSvechkina/YandexPraktikum/README.md

 # YandexPraktikum
-Projects from Data Science course by Yandex Praktikum
+My projects from Data Science course by Yandex Praktikum